-It is much smaller, weighs less, has an in-built screen, keyboard and touch-pad, and – as we all know – also brings its own power supply in terms of a battery, that lets you work away from a power outlet for some time.
+A Laptop is much smaller, weighs less, has an in-built screen, keyboard, and touch-pad, and even brings its own power supply in terms of a battery, that lets you work away from a power outlet for some time.

 This sounds great, but let’s make sure we don’t sacrifice anything by being too mobile:

-As we discussed earlier, Video Editing performance is increased by using a larger Device (because of power, cooling, and space) so it would seem to be safe to say, that bigger Laptops perform better than small Laptops.
+As we discussed earlier, Video Editing performance can usually be increased by using a larger Device (because of power, cooling, and space) so it would seem to be safe to say, that bigger Laptops perform better than small Laptops.

-Bigger Laptops sport a larger Screen too, which can make it easier to work with.
-In addition, the Keyboard can have more Keys such as a Number-Pad in 17” Laptops compared to 14” or 15” Laptops which can be a life-saver in some Video Editing Apps.
+Bigger Laptops sport a larger screen too, which can make them easier to work with.
+In addition, the Keyboard can have more Keys such as a Numbers-Pad in 17” Laptops compared to 14” or 15” Laptops, which can speed up your workflow in some Video Editing Apps.

-Sometimes big Laptops are just manufactured badly, and there has been invested no thought into the cooling layout or parts arrangement by the manufacturer.
-This is why the larger Laptop can be offered cheaper.
+Sometimes big Laptops are just manufactured badly, and little thought went into the cooling layout or parts arrangement by the manufacturer.
+This is often why a larger Laptop can be offered cheaper.

-Usually, the smaller a Laptop gets – while still keeping good performance -, the more research and planning has to be put into the manufacturing of the Laptop by the Laptop Company, inflating the price, which only makes it worthwhile for the Company to invest these extra resources into Laptops that will have high-end parts built in, that can then be sold for a higher price.
+Usually, the smaller a Laptop becomes – while still keeping good performance -, the more research and planning has to be put into the manufacturing of the Laptop by the Laptop Company.

 Long story short: